drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Automated Methods for Docking

-Automated docking methods allow one to explore a number of possibilities in a systematic way.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/automated-methods-for-docking-4be917cc'><i class='fa fa-play' aria-hidden='true'></i></button>Automated docking methods allow one to explore a number of possibilities in a systematic way.
 They allow a much more complete exploration of alternative binding modes as compared to interactive manual docking.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[binding modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.